No other event in our recent global history demonstrates the depth and the extent of lies, deception and disinformation, than the Syrian War.

 You can see the interview with General Clark by Amy Goodman of Democracy Now, or read the transcript:

 I vividly remember George W. Bush’s State of the Union address of 2003 when he accused Saddam Hussein of possessing Weapons of Mass Destruction.
 The intent was to create a pretext for the invasion of Iraq.

 We all know how that turned out, they found no WMDs.

-Sadly, nearly 300 000 people have died in Iraq, as a result of the lie and the invasion.
+Sadly, nearly 300 000 combatants and over 200 000 civilians have been killed in Iraq,as a result of the lie and subsequent invasion.